Algorithmic Determinism

 Somatic Processing: Why You Can’t “Think” Your Way Out of a Craving

 Standard advice tells you to “change your mindset” when an urge hits.
-But neuroscience shows that during a high-stress craving, your Prefrontal Cortex (logic center) […]
+But neuroscience shows that during a high-stress craving, your Prefrontal Cortex (logic centre) […]

 Read More